xxfoundation/xxnetwork-comms/README.md

 ```
 protoc -I messages/ messages/messages.proto -I /path/to/gitlab.com/ --go_out=plugins=grpc:messages
 ```
-This step is required for every `rpc` you create, otherwise there will be errors.

 * NOTE: For `-I /path/to/gitlab.com/` in the above command, you will want to exclude `gitlab.com` from the path.
 If you wish, you may simply put